Hammond Island (Queensland)

+History

 The Kaurareg people know Hammond Island as Keriri and are believed to have occupied this area prior to first contact with Europeans.
 Hammond Island is located in the Southern or Prince of Wales Island group of the Torres Strait.
 For thousands of years the Kaurareg followed traditional patterns of hunting, fishing and agriculture, and maintained close cultural and trading ties with the Aboriginal groups of the Northern Peninsula Area of Cape York.
 These close ties continue to exist today.

 European contact

 Captain Edwards of HMS Pandora named Hammond Island in August 1791, as he travelled through the Torres Strait with the captured Bounty mutineers.
 In 1802, the British navigator Matthew Flinders, in charge of HMS Investigator, sailed past Hammond Island.
 He noticed camp fires burning on the island but did not make contact with the Kaurareg people.

 In August 1864, a government settlement was established at Somerset at the tip of Cape York.
 The police magistrates of Somerset were hostile in their dealings with the Aboriginal people of the Northern Peninsula Area of Cape York and the Kaurareg.